-Jesse A. Helms was a five-term U.S. Senator from North Carolina.
+Jesse A. Helms was a five-term U.S. senator from North Carolina.
 As a young man, Helms received a scholarship to attend Wingate College, now Wingate University.
-Therefore, according to Senator Helms, there was no better place for him to donate his senatorial and personal papers.
+Therefore, according to Senator Helms, there is no better place for him to donate his senatorial and personal papers.

 Miracle of America

 Around the same time, friends and family began urging Helms to consider creating a non-profit center.
 Senator Helms agreed and had only one directive: don’t let the Center become a “dusty old museum.”
 Helms was also adamant that the Center create programs based on traditional American values and principled leadership.
 He wanted opportunities for young people to learn why he believed the free enterprise system was the “Miracle of America.”